 In order to answer the question of how effective saunas are at burning calories, we first need to understand how they burn them in the first place.

-It’s a remarkably simple phenomenon, that we use to a lesser extent every day.
+It’s a remarkably simple phenomenon, that we use to a lesser extent every day - the metabolism.

-By exposing the body to higher temperatures - be it through a wet or dry sauna or an infrared sauna - our bodies attempt to regulate our temperature by triggering the sweating response, increasing the heart rate, and cardiovascular system, and conveniently for those looking to burn fat at home- the metabolism.
+By exposing the body to higher temperatures - be it through a wet or dry sauna or an infrared sauna - our bodies attempt to regulate our temperature by triggering the sweating response, increasing the heart rate, and cardiovascular system, and conveniently for those looking to burn fat at home - the body burns calories.

-It’s widely known that saunas can help individuals shed excess water weight - predominantly athletes that are weighed ahead of competitions - but this is a superficial means of interpreting the data.
+It’s widely known that the benefits saunas can help individuals shed excess water weight - predominantly athletes that are weighed ahead of competitions - but this is a superficial means of interpreting the data.

 This is down to the fact that as your core temperature rises while using a sauna, the body attempts to regulate this rise in temperature by burning calories.